FoodieQA: A Multimodal Dataset for Fine-Grained Understanding of Chinese Food Culture: Baselines: How Much of a Foodie are the LLMs/VLMs?

 \section{Baselines:\ How Much of a Foodie are the LLMs/VLMs?}

 We evaluate open-weight and API-based state-of-the-art LLMs and VLMs to probe their culture knowledge in the food domain.
-We evaluate the models in both Chinese and English\footnote{We also include an estimate, calculated over 100 random samples, of Human performance on the English Multi-Image and Single-Image VQA from one native speaker with \textbf{no} specialized knowledge of Chinese food culture.}.
-For VQA questions are translated to English using the DeepL free API\footnote{\url{https://www.deepl.com/en/translator}} and validated by two PhD students.
+We evaluate the models in both Chinese and English for the VQA tasks.
+The questions are translated to English using the DeepL free API\footnote{\url{https://www.deepl.com/en/translator}} and validated by two PhD students who are Chinese native speakers and fluent in English.
+To avoid bias in translating dish names, we conduct the TextQA task solely in Chinese.